zsiki/GeoEasy/doc/reference_guide.rst

 ----------------------

-The console window is useful to execute Tcl commands or load and execute any tcl scripts.
+The console window is useful to execute Tcl commands or load and execute tcl scripts.
 The console window is divided into three parts, the menu bar at the top, the input field below the menu bar and the history (list of previous commands) in the main body.